therealbnut/swift-evolution/proposals/NNNN-explicit-ownership-type-attribute.md

 public protocol GeneratorType { ... }
 ```

+Otherwise, because of the inheritence rules, it should not impact existing code.

 ## Alternatives considered

 <!-- Describe alternative approaches to addressing the same problem, and